eyorsogood/wordpress-default/wp-content/plugins/login-lockdown/readme.txt

  - fixed bug with invalid property on a non-object when locking out invalid usernames
  - fixed utilization of $wpdb->prepare
  - added more descriptive help text to each of the options
- - added the ability to remove the "Login form protected by Login LockDown." message from within the dashboard
+ - added the ability to remove the "Login form protected by Login Lockdown." message from within the dashboard

  ver.
 1.5 17-Sep-2009